Skip to content

 What are the costs?

-We understand that price is a key factor for clients and we therefore offer fixed fees for Wills or Living Wills.
+We understand that price is a key factor for clients and we therefore offer fixed fees for wills or an advance decision.
 Please see below for a schedule of our fixed fees.

 Wills services Suitable for: Cost